neo-ngd/LogServer/README.md

 }
 ```

-> if you want to send your cn-node logs to partners, set your partners' LogServer url in "__sendto__"
+> if you want to send your consensus node logs to partners, set your partners' LogServer url in "__sendto__"

-> set your node name to let partners recognize you, you can not use "" and "~~local~~", becase local is reserved for your cn-node, LogServer use name to set in Http Header "From" when sending to partner.
+> set your node name to let partners recognize you, you can not use "" and "~~local~~", becase local is reserved for your consensus node, LogServer use name to set in Http Header "From" when sending to partner.

-> "__cnport__ " is for serving cn-node LogBackendPlugin, see [LogBackendPlugin](https://github.com/KickSeason/LogBackendPlugin)
+> "__cnport__ " is for serving cn-node LogPlugin, see [LogPlugin](https://github.com/neo-ngd/LogPlugin)
 ## start

 ```cd log-backend && go run main.go```